I Tested 6 Budget WordPress Hosting in 2026 (Short & Long Term)

 6. Dreamhost - Cheap WordPress Hosting for Renewals

-Initially, I did not plan to include DreamHost in this list of cheap WordPress hosting providers.
+Initially, I did not plan to include DreamHost in today’s list.

 Earlier, when I reviewed them, I found that their entry-level plans lacked important features such as backups, a website builder, and a CDN.